 As a homeowner, you may not think about your roof until you need to.
 We’d like to keep it that way.
 The reality is that your roof is an important investment in the long-term value of your home and your quality of life.
 Our passion is in helping to educate homeowners so they may make effective decisions about their roofs.

 Sometimes it isn’t necessary to replace the entire roof and that’s not something you will hear often in the roofing industry.
 Sometimes, the best thing is to do a repair on a small section of the roof.
-At Roofing Outfitters we do roofing repairs when needed and we will not suggest that you replace your roof unless it’s absolutely necessary.
+At Roofing Outfitters, we will not suggest that you replace your roof unless it’s absolutely necessary.